 The impact of a DUI is immediate.
 Even before you are tried and convicted, you could have your license taken away.
 You may be able to request a hardship hearing to get a temporary driving permit to get to work or school, but you will have to act fast.

-Possible Defenses to a Palm Beach County DUI Charge
+Possible Defenses to a Palm Beach Gardens DUI Charge

 Your case may seem cut and dried to you.
 After all, you failed a field sobriety test, so there’s no way out now—right?
 Wrong!

 It’s important to remember that you are innocent until proven guilty—and a roadside sobriety test is not irrefutable proof of your guilt.
-Matthew Konecky will draw on nearly 20 years of experience as he examines the case against you to find the best defense.
+Our Palm Beach Gardens DUI defense attorney, Matthew Konecky, will draw on nearly 20 years of experience as he examines the case against you to find the best defense.
 Some of the points he will look at include:

 - Was the traffic stop legal?